Vishal Bhardwaj On The Censor Board: They Are Deaf; They Do Whatever They Want To Do

 "I think this government is having a hard time driving the economy and giving employment to people.
 They are not interested in changing cinema or changing the culture or understanding the culture of cinema," said the director, whose "Udta Punjab" was embroiled in controversy as the CBFC had ordered multiple cuts from the film.

 Sippy praised the digital medium for emerging as a great platform for storytelling.
 "What the web series is offering is to do what you want, at the time you want.
 There is no limitation - either time or creativity.
 Even the censor lines are far broader at the moment.
 There should be no censor.
 It is supposed to be film certification, it's not censorship.
-But the film's still go through the process," the director said.
+But the film still goes through the process," the director said.

 He, however, raised his concern on the censorship exercise, saying it has become "more limiting" than it was in his heyday.
 "It has gone through changes.
 Even the films that are screened on the big screen there's a lot more limiting today than it was when we started back then," Sippy said.